1947 All-Ireland Senior Football Championship final: Pre-game

 Polo Grounds in New York City, used for American sports, hosted the match.

 For the first and only time, the final was played outside Ireland, at Polo Grounds in New York City, to cater for the large Irish-American community there.
 The New York final was also intended to observe the centenary of the Great Famine, which caused mass Irish emigration to the U.S. and other countries.

 It was decided that New York would host this match as a commemoration of the 1847 Great Famine, which forced a large number of Irish people to emigrate to North America.
 This novel location for the game was chosen for the benefit of New York's large Irish immigrant population.
 It was the only time for the final to have been played outside Ireland.

 Around 30,000 people were in the ground for the final.
 Cavan travelled by air and Kerry by sea; the Cavan team credited their victory partially to their shorter time spent travelling.
 The Cavan team flew via the Azores, taking 30 hours.
 Kerry's trip by Ocean Liner took far longer.
 The last Gaelic game held at Polo Grounds was on 1 June 1958, when Cavan played New York.

 Mick Higgins, a key member of the Cavan team that day, recalled in later life: "There was no huge send-off for us in Cavan, but both teams got a good reception in New York when we arrived.
 I remember the team stayed in the Commodore Hotel, but I stayed with my relatives."
 He also remembered there was "oppressive heat" during the game itself.

 The Artane Boys' Band travelled to New York to play before the match, as they do traditionally at all All-Ireland finals.

 Match

+This year's final was played on 14 September.